Teksta versija

 (2) The Ombudsman shall have his or her own seal with the great State coat of arms.

-(3) The Ombudsman shall have a State budget account in the Treasury.
+(3) The Ombudsman shall have a State budget account with the Treasury.

 [25 September 2014]